How To Get Business Credit Cards With An EIN Only

 Why Get Business Credit Cards With Your EIN Only?

 The main benefit of getting business credit cards with your EIN only is that you won’t be held personally liable for any debts incurred — only your business will be liable.
 Here are a few other specific situations where you might benefit from EIN-only credit cards.

 Apply For EIN-Only Business Cards If…

 - You Have Bad (Or No) Personal Credit: Applying for a credit card with your SSN usually (though not always) means that your personal credit will undergo a hard pull, and applicants with an insufficiently strong credit profile won’t qualify.
 When you apply for a business credit card with an EIN only, your personal credit won’t be a consideration.

 - You Don’t Have A Social Security Number: People who are not US residents and who use an ITIN to request an EIN from the IRS can apply for and use an EIN-only credit card.
 And as we discussed, some cards, such as the Capital One Platinum Secured, can be applied for with just an ITIN.

 I’ll note that if avoiding a personal guarantee is your primary concern, there are credit cards that won’t make you sign a personal guarantee but require your SSN on the application.
 Our summary of the best business credit cards that don’t require a personal guarantee contains several such options.

 Don’t Apply For EIN-Only Business Cards If…

-- Your Credit Health Is Decent: If your credit health is decent (or at least meets the minimum requirements of the business credit card in question) and you don’t specifically stand to benefit from specialized products, such as corporate business credit cards, you may as well apply for a business credit card with your SSN.
+- Your Credit Health Is Decent: If your credit health is decent and you don’t specifically stand to benefit from specialized products, such as corporate business credit cards, you may as well apply for a business credit card with your SSN (this warning doesn’t apply to Chase’s Ink Business cards, which are top-notch credit cards).
 Any hit that your credit score takes from the resulting hard credit inquiry can be more than counteracted by responsible card use.
 Read our guide to improving your personal credit score for more details on building a strong credit profile.